-From 2007-2013, Ben worked at the Homeland Security Institute (HSI) in Arlington, Virginia, analyzing emergency management, national policy implementation, and on-site emergency response.
+From 2007-2013, Ben worked at the Homeland Security Institute (HSI) in Arlington, Virginia, analyzing emergency management and national policy implementation.
 Prior to his time at HSI, Ben worked on the Technology Insights team at the Advisory Board Company in Washington, D.C., where he focused on Medicare reimbursement, profitability, efficacy, applicability, and marketability for implantable devices.
 He also has served as the Director of the Law Enforcement Development Center at the Performance Institute in Arlington.

 Ben holds a B.A. in American Politics from the University of Virginia (2005), a Graduate Certificate in Public Health Information Systems and Informatics from the University of Maryland (2010), an MPA from the University of Georgia (2012), and a Ph.D. in Public Administration from the University of Georgia.